Cauliflower Vichyssoise Soup

 Add the onions, garlic, chopped leeks, salt and pepper; cook until the onions and leeks are soft and fragrant and start to become translucent, about 5 minutes.

-Add the cauliflower florets, chicken broth, water, vermouth Dijon mustard and onion powder; stir to combine, increase the heat and bring to the boil, then reduce the heat to medium-low.
+Add the cauliflower florets, vegetable broth, water, vermouth Dijon mustard and onion powder; stir to combine, increase the heat and bring to the boil, then reduce the heat to medium-low.

 The addition of vermouth is not an absolute necessity, but I find it really does do a lot for the overall flavor of the soup.
 If you’d rather not use it, though, feel free to leave it out.

 Now cover the pot and simmer until the cauliflower is really tender and even slightly overcooked, about 12 to 15 minutes.

 I really like the stick blender because it means less dishes to clean, but ultimately, the choice is yours.